 In his book Start At The End and other writings, as well as hundreds of talks from the UN to SXSW, Wallaert details how the cycle of behavioral strategy, insights, design, and impact evaluation can help us build products and services that change behavior.
 From the janitor to the CEO, his approachable frameworks show how everyone can incorporate behavioral science into what they do, no PhD required.

 Wallaert’s side projects consistently focus on creating greater equity in the world, like GetRaised, which has helped underpaid women ask for and earn over $3.6B in salary increases, and his research reports, like MediocreWhiteMen, blend humor and science to help work toward change.

 He can be reached by email at firstname.lastname@example.org or you can schedule a call; he maintains an open calendaring policy to prevent bias.
 His Linkedin is the best representation of his professional career.

-Currently located in New York City (and a dedicated Harlem advocate), Matt prefers cowboy boots to dress shoes and Legos to blank paper.
+Currently located in New York City, Matt prefers cowboy boots to sneakers and Legos to blank paper.
 He also wears a uniform of used clothing that a script buys for him on eBay.
-He is a dedicated Oregonian and believes strongly that the Pacific Northwest is the best possible place to live.
+He is a dedicated Oregonian and believes strongly that the Pacific Northwest is the best possible place to live, even when he doesn’t get to live there.
 He is a graduate of Li Po Chun United World College of Hong Kong (IB) and Swarthmore College (psychology and education), spent some time in a PhD program at Cornell University (social psychology) before joining his first startup, and is coparent to Stef, father to Bear, brother to Josh, brother-in-law to Jelena, uncle to Sava and Teo, and son to Rick and Jo.